iggredible/Learn-Vim/ch04_vim_grammar.md

 c    Delete text, save to register, and start insert mode
 ```

+Btw, after you yank a text, you can paste it with `p` (after the cursor) or `P` (before the cursor).

+## Verb And Noun

-Now that you know basic nouns and verbs, let's apply our grammar rule!
+Now that you know basic nouns and verbs, let's apply the grammar rule, verb + noun!
 Suppose you have this expression:

 ```javascript
 const learn = "vim";
 ```

 - To yank everything from your current location to the end of the line: `y$`.
 - To delete from your current location to the beginning of the next word: `dw`.
 - To change from your current location to the end of the current paragraph, say `c}`.

-Motions also accept count number as arguments *(I will discuss this further in the next chapter)*.
+Motions also accept count number as arguments (I will discourse this in the next chapter).
 If you need to go up 3 lines, instead of pressing `k` 3 times, you can do `3k`.
 Count works with Vim grammar.
 - To yank two characters to the left: `y2h`.
 - To delete the next two words: `d2w`.
 - To change the next two lines: `c2j`.

 Right now, you may have to think long and hard to do even a simple command.
 You're not alone.
 When I first started, I had similar struggles but I got faster in time.
 So will you.
+Repetition, repetition, repetition.

-As a side note, linewise operations are common operations in text editing, so Vim allows you to perform linewise operation by typing the operator command twice.
+As a side note, linewise operations (operations affecting the entire line) are common operations in text editing.
+In general, by typing an operator command twice, Vim performs a linewise operation for that action.
 For example, `dd`, `yy`, and `cc` perform **deletion**, **yank**, and **change** on the entire line.
 Try this with other operators!

-I hope everything starts to make sense.
+This is really cool.
+I am seeing a pattern here.
 But I am not quite done yet.
 Vim has one more type of noun: text objects.

 ## More Nouns (Text Objects)

-Imagine you are somewhere inside a pair of parentheses like `(hello vim)` and you need to delete the entire phrase inside the parentheses.
+Imagine you are somewhere inside a pair of parentheses like `(hello Vim)` and you need to delete the entire phrase inside the parentheses.
 How can you quickly do it?
 Is there a way to delete the "group" you are inside of?

 The answer is yes.
 Texts often come structured.
-They are often put inside parentheses, quotes, brackets, braces, and so on.
+They often contain parentheses, quotes, brackets, braces, and more.
 Vim has a way to capture this structure with text objects.

 Text objects are used with operators.
-There are two types of text objects:
+There are two types of text objects: inner and outer text objects.

 ```
 i + object    Inner text object a + object    Outer text object
 ```

 Inner text object selects the object inside *without* the white space or the surrounding objects.
 Outer text object selects the object inside *including* the white space or the surrounding objects.
-Outer text object always selects more text than inner text object.
-So if your cursor is somewhere inside the parentheses in the expression `(hello vim)`:
+Generally, an outer text object always selects more text than an inner text object.
+If your cursor is somewhere inside the parentheses in the expression `(hello vim)`:
 - To delete the text inside the parentheses without deleting the parentheses: `di(`.
 - To delete the parentheses and the text inside: `da(`.

 Let's look at a different example.
-Suppose you have this Javascript function and your cursor is on "Hello":
+Suppose you have this Javascript function and your cursor is on the "H" in "Hello":

 ```javascript
 const hello = function() {